Andrew Charlton: Nomination as Labor candidate

 In October 2021 then-Member for Parramatta Julie Owens announced she would not contest the next election, creating an open preselection for the seat.
 Owens declared her wish for a rank-and-file preselection to determine the candidate for the marginal seat.
 Several locals declared their intention to nominate, however the Labor Party instead continued 'shopping around' for a candidate.
-Charlton's eventual announcement as the candidate created a furore in local branches (although this is contested) and the media.
+Charlton's eventual announcement as the parachute candidate created a furore in local branches (although this is contested) and the media.
 Many questioned Charlton's capacity to represent the electorate.
 However, others declared Charlton was exactly the calibre of person needed in Parliament.
 Labor leader Anthony Albanese supported Charlton's candidacy.
 He became the candidate on 1 April 2022 with only 50 days until the election.

 Election result

-With only 50 days as Labor's candidate until the election, Charlton secured more than 34,000 first preference votes at the 2022 Federal election.
+In the 2022 federal election, Charlton secured more than 34,000 first preference votes (40.66%).
 After preference flows, he secured 54.57% of the two-party-preferred vote, representing a 1.07-point positive swing.
 He claimed victory on the night of the election following concession by his opponent, Maria Kovacic.